What Makes a Good Career Site in 2020?

 The 3 Elements of a Great Career Site in 2020

 Design is the first thing candidates notice when they open your career site.
 Good design is important because it establishes credibility with your visitors.
 According to the Stanford Persuasive Technology Lab, 46% of site visitors stated that the design of a site (color scheme, layout, navigation, etc.) is the number 1 factor influencing credibility.

 While there are many aspects to creating a great career page design, it boils down to three primary factors: Usability, Utility, and Visuals.
 The information must be easy to find, it must be relevant, and it must be easy to understand.
 If your navigation is poorly designed, potential candidates aren’t going to be able to find what they need.
 Likewise, if the information isn’t what your visitors are looking for, they are more likely to leave your career site without applying for a job.

-Engagement is an element that will predict how long your visitors will stay on your site.
+Engagement is an element that will predict how long your visitors will stay on your site and complete the actions that you want them to.
 Have you ever been on a website and felt like you are just scrolling through endless paragraphs of text?
 If so, you probably weren’t engaged with the content.
-A great career site doesn’t just provide information.
-It actively engages visitors and is mindful of how information is presented.
+It isn’t enough to have information on your career site, you have to get visitors to engage with it and consume it.

 In today’s digital world, your potential applicants use social media on a daily basis to watch videos, share content, and more.

 Career sites that cater to these preferences are more successful because they are engaging.
 Having features like stories and photos or videos of real employees creates transparency and establishes social proof.
 It also creates a sense of community and offers visitors more ways to engage.

 Read this article showcasing the 5 best career pages on the web.
 Those companies have created very engage career sites by investing heavily in video-based employee storytelling.